MiteshKambli/LogUtils/README.md

 # LogUtils
-Please dont use this i created for only study purpose Add it in your root build.gradle at the end of repositories:
+Note: Please dont use this i created for only study purpose

+Step 1.
+Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {